 The Beauty is a celebration of the sublime.
 I’m therefore acutely aware of the juxtaposition of this title and an unflattering close up of Robbie Keane grimacing.
 But copyright laws and the fact that Keane was playing for us before digital cameras mean that usable images from that era are somewhat limited.

-His ability to conjure up the spectacular was unrivaled.
+His ability to conjure the spectacular was unrivaled.

-He scored eleven goals, of varying styles, but the ultimate moment of Keano wizardry came in the game against Arsenal.
-A goal that would’ve struck you as ridiculous if scored by the elastic-legged Hurricanes was somehow made reality in front of the Sky cameras, by a Coventry City player, and against England’s best goalkeeper of the time.
+He scored eleven goals, of varying styles, but the ultimate moment of Keano wizardry came in a game against Arsenal.
+A goal that would’ve struck you as ridiculous if scored by the elastic-legged Hurricanes was somehow made reality in front of the Sky cameras, by a Coventry City player, and against England’s first choice goalkeeper of the time.

 What sort of sorcery was this?
 Even now I watch the replay and can’t quite fathom how he managed it.
 Latching onto a Roussel knockdown and moving away from goal, Keane reverse-looped the ball with the outside of his right foot in the opposite direction to the one he was facing, generating inexplicable zip and making David Seaman look even more of a prat than he would usually manage on his own.